MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scRNA_en.md

     ],
     "mtgenes": "/opt/database/Homo_sapiens/star/mtgene.list",
     "species": "Homo_sapiens",
-    "version": "dnbc4tools 3.0Beta"
+    "version": "dnbc4tools 3.0beta"
 }
 ```

 > **Note**: Building a reference database may take a long time, depending on the genome size and computer performance.
+The software run analysis pipeline is compatible with legacy database versions.

 Printed information during execution, here is an example: